B. F. Sisk: Life and career

 Sisk was born in 1910 in Montague, Texas, the son of Lavina (Thomas) and Arthur Lee Sisk.

+Congress

 He was elected to the House in 1954, representing a district that included Fresno, Merced and Modesto.
-He defeated Republican incumbent Allan Hunter in one of the major upsets of the 1954 midterm Congressional elections.
+He defeated Republican incumbent Oakley Hunter in one of the major upsets of the 1954 midterm Congressional elections.
 The district had been in Republican hands for all but ten years since its creation in 1913, but Sisk went on to hold the seat for 12 terms.
 The district would remain in Democratic hands until the election of Republican John Duarte to Congress in 2022.

-He was a long-time member of the House Rules Committee and the Agriculture Committee, and served as Chairman of the Cotton Subcommittee, where he helped heal the long-standing rift between southern and western cotton producers.
+Sisk was a long-time member of the House Rules Committee and the Agriculture Committee, and served as Chairman of the Cotton Subcommittee, where he helped heal the long-standing rift between southern and western cotton producers.
 A proponent of production inducements rather than direct farm subsidies, he backed legislation to aid the dairy, wine, sugar, fig and raisin industries.

-Sisk was also a major political force in the United States Congress for the creation of the Central Valley Project that eventually developed into a $37 billion water system that continues to serve California's 400-mile-long Central Valley.
+He was also a major political force in the United States Congress for the creation of the Central Valley Project that eventually developed into a $37 billion water system that continues to serve California's 400-mile-long Central Valley.

 Sisk retired from Congress in 1978.
 He was succeeded by his former chief of staff, Tony Coelho.

+Affiliations

 B. F. Sisk was a member of the Palm Avenue Church of Christ in Fresno.

+Death

+Sisk died in Fresno on October 25, 1995.